The authorisation is a proof of your profound knowledge as a guide and of you being appropriate for this profession.

 What is the authorisation?

 The authorisation is a proof of the guide’s professional knowledge.
-A seal of quality if you may.
-The guide has undergone extensive training for the geographical area and has also trained in Guide technics and hospitality.
-The education program ends with a written test as well as a practical test where each applicant guides a group to prove and their guide and language skills before a guide board.
+The guide has undergone extensive training for the geographical area and has also trained in Guide techniques and hospitality.
+The education program ends with a written as well as a practical test where each applicant guides a group to prove her/his guide competence and language skills to the assessment committee.
 If approved, the guide receives authorisation and is now a Qualified Tourist Guide.

 A test is done for each language the guide wishes to be qualified for.